iexcloud/docs/source/getting-started/writing-and-fetching-a-record.md

 # Writing and Fetching a Record

 As with any database, you can add individual records to Apperate and fetch them.
 You can do this manually in the UI or do it programmatically using the REST API.

 Here we'll add and fetch a record using the REST API.
-In this example we'll create a dataset for news events (e.g., news related to financial data), add a news even, and fetch that news event record.
+We'll create a dataset for news events (e.g., news related to financial data), add a news event record, and fetch that record.

 **Prerequisites:**

 - **IEX Cloud Apperate account** - Create one [here](https://iexcloud.io/cloud-login#/register).
 - **Apperate workspace** - See [Creating a Workspace](./creating-a-workspace.md).

-Let's start with creating a dataset from the schema.
+Let's start with creating a dataset from a simple schema.

 ## Creating a Dataset for Your Schema